druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - Make an AI that creates a level 4 agent, writes code, and improves itself.
 - Make your own [Devin](https://github.com/OpenDevin/OpenDevin), or [Samantha](https://www.youtube.com/watch?v=vgYi3Wr7v_g), or [Astra](https://deepmind.google/technologies/gemini/project-astra/) pie-in-the-sky AI.

-OK, level 5 is nascent.
-You can perform interesting experiments but complex agents don't currently always work consistently at the level you would need in the enterprise.
-And there are years worth of Level 4 tasks enterprises can automate with 'sober', as opposed to 'pie-in-the-sky' AI.
+Level 5 agents, that autonomously create solutions based on a general instructions about intent, are in their infancy.
+You can get advanced agents to do interesting things but they don't currently always work consistently at a level you need in the enterprise.
+And there are years worth of Level 4 tasks that enterprises can automate with 'sober', as opposed to 'pie-in-the-sky' AI.

 But low-code tools to create Level 4 agentic workflows using a combination of text-to-app AI, low-code configuration, and AI-assisted coding are well within reach.
 Once we have low-code tools, we're only a short step away from having AI use that tool to create and improve workflows autonomously under loose human supervision.